yayyzan/RISCV-Processor/Yazan_README.md

 3. `addupper = aupper = opcode == 23;`

 Addupper is a control signal such that, when 0, aluop1 equals regop1, and when 1, aluop1 is PC.
 Therefore, it only checks for an add upper immediate instruction.
-Upper immediate implementation will be discussed later as I was the one who implemented it.

 **2. pcsrc Implementation**